 Join the conversation!

 There are many ways to get engaged with GNUnet.
-A first step is to join the conversation on the mailing lists and on our IRC channel to keep up with development, find technical help, and discuss GNUnet:
+A first step is to join the conversation on the mailing lists to keep up with development, find technical help, and discuss GNUnet:

 You can get help on our mailing list help-gnunet.